 Targeted cancer drugs are designed to kill tumor cells, but can elicit a tumor-protective wound-healing response as the body repairs its dying tissue.
 In a report published in Science Advances, a team at the MGH Center for Systems Biology and the Massachusetts Institute of Technology collaborated to understand mechanisms of how the immune response to kinase inhibitors could promote drug resistance often seen in patients.
 Using a computational pipeline to interpret multicellular signaling in the tumors of patients with melanoma or ovarian cancer, the team found that tumor cells adopted a program of wound healing especially related to the role of macrophages in clearing debris from dying cells.
 This signaling co-amplified between tumor cells and neighboring macrophages to cause drug resistance in a reinforcing feedback loop.
 To break this destructive cycle, the team formulated a nanotherapy that efficiently accumulated in the phagocytic macrophages of resistant tumors and delivered a toxic payload that blocked resistance.

-The modern life style comes with many dangers.
-This includes our increased sedentary behavior, as we all spend increasing time sitting: on the office chair, in the car, and on the sofa.
-This is risky behavior and leads to obesity, myocardial infarction and stroke.
-A manuscript published in Nature Medicine now describes a new, potentially modifiable pathway how sedentary behavior causes cardiovascular disease.
-Mice that had access to treadmills in their cages (and run voluntarily up to 6 miles per night), had lower blood stem cell proliferation in their bone marrow.
+Modern life comes with many dangers.
+This includes sedentary behavior, as we all spend increasing time sitting: on the office chair, in the car, and on the sofa.
+This is risky and leads to obesity, myocardial infarction and stroke.
+A manuscript published in Nature Medicine describes a new pathway how sedentary behavior causes cardiovascular disease.
+Mice with access to treadmills had lower blood stem cell proliferation in their bone marrow.
 On the flip side, sedentary mice, resembling a large proportion of the American population, work out 20-fold less.
 As a result, they had higher blood levels of the hormone leptin, which triggered over-production of inflammatory leukocytes, resulting in more atherosclerosis and heart failure.
-The team also looked at clinical data, including the CANTOS trial.
-In ~5,000 humans, similar relationships between physical activity, leptin and leukocytes were observed, implicating that the mouse data translate to humans.
-The next steps involve unbiased drug discovery work, which may not lead to the “exercise pill” but new targets to combat inflammation in cardiovascular disease.
+The team also looked at clinical data from the CANTOS trial, observing similar relationships between physical activity, leptin and leukocytes.

 Myeloid cells can promote or limit tumor outgrowth but remain poorly understood.
 In a study published in Immunity, the Pittet lab at the MGH Center for Systems Biology and the Klein lab at Harvard Medical School teamed up to map myeloid cells at the single cell level in human and mouse lung cancer.
 They made the following findings: 1) Consistent complexity: the same tumor myeloid populations are repeatedly found across patients, indicating that the myeloid microenvironment within lung tumors is stereotyped.
 2) Conservation across species: many myeloid populations are highly conserved across patients and mice, suggesting that studying myeloid cells in mice can help understand the human disease.
 3) New therapeutic targets: the map of tumors’ myeloid populations identified in this study points to new targets for cancer immunotherapy.